apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 contains the current buffer depth from the `yield()` method.
-However, only providing the current buffer depth on `yield()` is not enough to bridge a backpressured system into an asynchronous sequence since this can only be used as a "stop" signal but we are missing a signal to indicate resuming the production.
+However, only providing the current buffer depth on `yield()` is not enough to bridge a backpressured system into an asynchronous sequence since this can only be used as a "stop" signal, but we are missing a signal to indicate resuming the production.
 The only viable backpressure strategy that can be implemented with the current API is a timed backoff where we stop producing for some period of time and then speculatively produce again.
 This is a very inefficient pattern